0sant1ago/snake/README.md

 # snake
-The proyect consits of a snake game
+The proyect consists of a snake game
 Pygame must be installed
 To run the game, you must run "main.py"